Home Care Services Covered by Medicaid

 It’s simple for seniors to qualify for at-home care services.
 Most importantly, your home care agency can help you navigate the process.
 To qualify for the Community Care Program, a senior must:

-Above all, it’s important to note that, as the person receiving services, you’ll be able to choose your own caregiver and if you would like a family member to be your paid caregiver, they may also qualify.
+Above all, as the person receiving services, you’ll be able to choose your own caregiver.
+And if you would like a family member to be your paid caregiver, they may also qualify.

 Services Covered by At-Home Caregivers Through Medicaid

 So what services do at-home caregivers provide?
-The list of homecare services is designed to help seniors with activities of daily living (ADLs) that can be difficult or impossible for seniors as they get older.
-In addition to the personal care services mentioned above, services offered also include:
+The list of homecare services is designed to help seniors with activities of daily living (ADLs) that can become difficult or impossible as they age.
+In addition to the personal care assistance mentioned above, services offered also include:

 Light housekeeping